RDFLib/prez/README-Dev.md

 1. Determine the URI for an object or listing of objects:
 - For objects:
    - Directly supplied through the /{x}/object?uri=<abc> query string argument where x is the Prez subsystem (v, s, or c)
-   - From the object's identifier with a datatype of `prez:slug`.
-These identifiers are used in the URL path; Prez reads them from the path when it receives a request at that URL.
+   - From the URL path the object is requested from, for example /s/dataset/<abc>. abc is a curie, which is expanded to a URI.

 - For listings:
-  - Determine the URI of the parent class which contains the listed objects.
+  - If the listing is for a "top level object", objects are listed based on their class.
+For example, in VocPrez, at the /v/vocab endpoint, vocabularies are listed based on a triple stating they are of class skos:ConceptScheme.
+    - Top level objects are currently hard-coded in the configuration.
+They could be modified by environment variables at present.
+We will consider moving configuration of top level objects to the system profiles.
+This is a low priority as top level objects are unlikely to change.
+  - If the listing is not for a "top level object", the listing is based on a member relation from a parent object.
+For example, if a listing of concepts is requested, these will be listed based on their declaration of being skos:inScheme to a specified Vocabulary.
-    - For the most top level objects (see _Top Level Class_ in the [Glossary](#Glossary)) in each Prez instance a Prez specific object contains the top level objects.
+      - For the list of current top level objects (see _Top Level Class_ in the [Glossary](#Glossary)) in each Prez instance a Prez specific object contains the top level objects.
 For example, the a prez:DatasetList has rdfs:member the dcat:Dataset objects.
 This data is generated on startup if not supplied, as detailed in [Appendix C](#appendix-c---sparql-insert-queries-for-support-graphs).
-    - For non top level objects, the URI is determined using a SPARQL query

 2. Get all classes for the object or object listing _Steps 1 and 2 are implemented in the `prez/models/*` modules using Pydantic classes_